mephistolie/compost/core/README.md

 ### Clickable

 * `simpleClickable()` allows you to set on click action without ripple effect and extra args.
+Supports debounce
 * `scalingClickable()` allows you to change element size on click.
 * `debounceClickable()` allows you to set click timeout to prevent extra clicks.